You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Encounter the wildlife in almost all areas of the Zoo.

-General access: Newquay Zoo is committed to ‘Access for All’.
+Good accessibility overall, with some specific limitations: Newquay Zoo is committed to ‘Access for All’.
 Reasonably wheelchair and pushchair friendly, with the majority of routes accessible for all.
 Some routes have a slightly steep incline or rough path surface, therefore not all paths are easy to manage in a manual wheelchair.
 Accessibility maps are also available to pick up at the front entrance on arrival.
 With each guest with a disability ticket, we offer free entry for the accompanying carer or helper if required.
 Conditions apply.

 Assistance dogs: Newquay Zoo welcomes assistance dogs .
 Please discuss access and safety with staff at the entrance.
 They do not currently allow emotional support animals access to their site.